You Can Make A Difference

-Maya F. arranges and conducts interviews and develops mentor profiles covering past experience with youth, subjects preferred for tutoring, hours of availability during class times, etc. The applicant reviews and approves/corrects the profiles.
+Maya is a Member of the Board.
+She arranges and conducts interviews and develops mentor profiles covering past experience with youth, subjects preferred for tutoring, hours of availability during class times, etc. The applicant reviews and approves/corrects the profiles.

-Kay L. meets with school administrators to present profiles and learn how exactly each school plans to proceed with placements.
-Later on mentors submit Weekly Mentor Reports and she responds to them.
+Kay is Executive Director.
+She arranges agendas for board and staff meetings and follows up on their decisions.
+She meets with school administrators to present profiles and learn how exactly each school plans to proceed with placements.

-Mentors may attend the monthly open Board meeting; time is always provided for them to discuss what works and how things are going.
+Mentors may attend the online monthly online open Board meeting; time is always provided for them to discuss what works and how things are going.